 Each retailer of your audiobook independently prices your product and determines such price in their sole discretion.
 While not always the case, the regular price on Audible.com for the product is generally priced based on its length, as follows:

 To be clear, although the above represents general guidelines as retailer of audiobooks sold on Audible.com, Audible retains the sole discretion to set the price of the audiobooks it sells.
 Additionally, on Audible.com, consumers can buy your audiobook “a la carte” for the above price, but many Audible customers are AudibleListener members who can purchase the audiobook with an Audible “credit” which they get as part of their Audible membership.
-These credits are generally for about fifteen dollars per month.
 For more about AudibleListener membership, please check out the Audible.com store.
-Yes, AudibleListener members end up paying less per audiobook, but they are voracious audiobook consumers who tend to purchase over seventeen audiobooks per year from Audible.com.
+Yes, AudibleListener members end up paying less per audiobook, but they are voracious audiobook consumers who tend to purchase over 17 audiobooks per year from Audible.com.
 This is much higher than other audiobook customers, who generally purchase just one or two books per year.
 Please note that we do not, and cannot, control how iTunes prices your audiobook in their store.
 However, no matter how they price it, you will be paid the same amount as you are for Audible “a la carte” sales (i.e. a percentage of Audible’s “a la carte” price).

 All audiobooks you create through ACX will be sold through iTunes.
 Audible is the exclusive supplier of audiobooks to iTunes and since ACX is Audible's platform, all audiobooks produced using ACX will go straight to Audible.com as well as iTunes.